nshown/test-demo/README.md

 # test-demo

-Demo repo to show off how to make repos
+I'm showing students how to setup repositories in GitHub.